soluvas/soluvas-scrape/README.md

       but over time this should happen less.
     * if you need to define a new time series data, this can only apply to future data points, not past data points.

+    With embedded, historical data is saved in the same table as the original data (which the original data schema needs to be modified), then they're processed during reporting/query time.
+    We'll be using materialized+some embedded as it is more scalable and can implemented in any database, e.g. PostgreSQL, MongoDB, Cassandra, HBase, even file-based formats like Parquet.
+    By "some embedded", we also store a list of essential foreign key in the materialized table, like `registration_id` for each `option_id`+`snapshottime` so we can refer to this later on.

 3. **Generate JPA Entity class from ScrapeTemplate** (TODO).
 4. **Generate Liquibase from ScrapeTemplate** (TODO).
 5. **Generate R ggplot2 charts and histograms** (TODO).